 FDA Medical Device Classification

 FDA Medical Device Classification is different from the EU MDR classification.
 The classification method and criteria also differ.
-FDA 510k device classification depends on the intended use and indications of use of the device.
+FDA 510k device classification depends on the intended use and indications of the use of the device.

-Class I - Low Risk (General Controls)
+FDA Classification of Class I - Low Risk (General Controls)

 Devices are subjected to a comprehensive set of regulatory authorities called general controls that are applicable to all classes of devices.